 It’s crucial to establish a connection with your audience.
 You need to know who you’re creating products or services for.
-Talk to your audience at every stage of the sales funnel while you’re guiding them toward purchase.
+Talk to your audience at every stage of the sales funnel in your full funnel marketing while you’re guiding them toward purchase.
 Strategize each step of the customer journey and focus your message on their needs and interests to avoid wasting money on generic campaigns.
 The better you know your audience, the easier it’ll be to concentrate efforts on the right ads, channels, and offerings to encourage the most conversions.

 Personalize the Customer Experience